teju85/CI_timing_analysis/README.md

 thing would provide insights into where the most time is being spent on our CI and thus guide us in optimizing the same.

+# Dependencies
+* python
+* jupyter (only if you want to use the accompanying notebook)

 # Usage
 ## Download the PR information
 The script `download_CI_info` uses github's graphQL API in order to download